NCIS: Los Angeles season 1: Critic reception

-NCIS: Los Angeles first season received mixed to positive reviews from television critics.
-On Rotten Tomatoes, the season holds a 65% approval rating.
+NCIS: Los Angeles' first season received mixed-to-positive reviews from television critics.
+On Rotten Tomatoes, the season holds a 70% approval rating based on 30 reviews, with an average rating of 5.4/10.
+The site's critic consensus reads: "Much like the original, NCIS: Los Angeles employs high-tech gadgetry, likeable characters, and tight pacing, with similarly successful results."

 Awards and nominations

 Ratings

 The series premiere episode, "Identity", drew approximately 18.73 million viewers with a 4.4/11 share in the 18- to 49-year-old demographic and therefore won its timeslot.
 It was the second most watched show of the week, behind the seventh season premiere of sister show NCIS which accumulated 20.61 million viewers.
-However, ratings were down from the ninth season premiere of CSI: Crime Scene Investigation from the previous year, but was higher than the seventh and final season premiere of Without a Trace, which occupied the same timeslot during the 2008-09 television season.
+However, ratings were down from the ninth season premiere of CSI: Crime Scene Investigation, but was higher than the series premiere of The Mentalist, which occupied the same timeslot the previous year.
 The season finale, "Callen, G." was watched by 13.1 million viewers.
 For its first season, NCIS: Los Angeles was the 9th most watched new series on CBS with a total of 16.08 million viewers.